clamorisse/demo-server/README.md

 # Golang demo app with MySQL database

-This a simple web-service in Go to demo data persistence in MySQL.
+This is a simple web-service in Go to demo data persistence in MySQL.
 NGINX is used to redirect all requests to https.
-The servers are in a autoscaling group and attached to a load balacer.ii
+The servers are in an autoscaling group and attached to a load balacer.ii

 ## Requirements